-The USAF addresses the potential future impacts of climate change to both current and future USAF facilities by assessing site-specific potential impacts as part of long-range planning, project design, and permitting activities.
-Potentially relevant long-term climate change areas of concern for the Proposed Action include increases in flooding and drought.
-The proposed action alternatives would involve temporary construction of new facilities and B1-B flight operations.
-Since these activities are on USAF grounds, any potential long-term effects would likely be localized and mostly affect the USAF.
-Thus, the Proposed Action would have no long-term impacts on climate change.
+The DAF addresses the potential future impacts of climate change to both current and future DAF facilities by assessing site-specific potential impacts as part of long-range planning, project design, and permitting activities.
+Potentially relevant long-term climate change areas of concern include increases in flooding and drought.
+The proposed action alternative would involve temporary construction of new facilities and B1-B flight operations.
+The temporary relocation is short-term and the Proposed Action will not likely result in climate change.